Convergence analysis of stochastic higher-order majorization-minimization algorithms: Convex convergence analysis

 \end{theorem}

 \begin{proof} From \eqref{eq:prob} we have for any $k$ that:

 This proves our statements. \end{proof}

 Note that for any particular choice of $\alpha$ and $\tau$ we obtain from Theorem \ref{th:iter} linear rate independent of the conditioning, thus, the method provably adapts to the curvature of the function $f$.
-For example, $p = q =2$ and $\alpha =\frac{1}{4}$ yields: Define again the average sequence $\bar{x}_k = \frac{1}{N} \sum_{j=1}^N x_k^j$, then from Theorem \ref{th:iter} we get that $\mathbb{E} [ \| \bar{x}_{k} - x^* \|^{p+1} ] $ converges linearly to $0$, locally.
+For example, $p = q =2$ and $\alpha =\frac{1}{4}$ yields: Moreover, from Lemma \ref{lm:c3} and Theorem \ref{th:iter} we get that $\mathbb{E} [ \| {x}_{k} - x^* \|^{q} ] $ converges linearly to $0$, locally.
 Furthermore, when $\tau = N=1$ SHOM becomes deterministic and for such algorithm we obtain from the first statement of Theorem \ref{th:iter} local superlinear convergence in the iterates, i.e. for $q<p+1$ we get: